Minnesota city flood kills zoo animals, bear escapes

-(Reuters) - Heavy rains pounded northern Minnesota on Wednesday, forcing the evacuation of dozens of homes, causing mudslides and sinkholes, and swamping a zoo where several animals died and a polar bear briefly escaped its enclosure, officials said.
+(Reuters) - Heavy rains pounded northern Minnesota on Wednesday, forcing the evacuation of dozens of homes, causing mudslides and sinkholes, and swamping a zoo where several animals died and a polar bear briefly escaped, officials said.

-Officials said the flooding in the Duluth area, on the edge of Lake Superior, was the worst the city had seen in four decades.
+The flooding in the Duluth area, a port on Lake Superior, was the worst the city had seen in four decades, officials said.

-“The last time there was something similar was in 1972,” Duluth police spokesman Jim Hansen said in a telephone interview.
+“The last time there was something similar was in 1972,” said Duluth police spokesman Jim Hansen.

-The sheets of rain turned some hillside roads into rivers, popped off manhole covers and flooded the Lake Superior Zoo, where several barnyard animals died, including a donkey, sheep and goats.
+The sheets of rain turned some hillside roads into rivers that tore up roadways, popped off manhole covers and flooded the Lake Superior Zoo, where several barnyard animals died, including a donkey, sheep and goats.

 “It’s pretty devastating,” said Kara Gilbert, an office support specialist who was answering telephones at the zoo.
 “We can all look out and see half of the zoo under water.”

 The zoo’s polar bear, Berlin, exited her exhibit and was tranquilized by the zoo’s vet and quarantined, the zoo said.
-Two seals also escaped their enclosures: One was captured outside zoo grounds and the second was recovered on zoo property.
+Two seals also escaped their enclosures but were captured.

 “A few of the animals got out of their enclosures, but they are contained and doing fine,” Gilbert said.

-A flash flood warning was in effect for Duluth and other parts of the area until 10:30 p.m.
-Five to nine inches of rain fell overnight and up to three more inches were expected, the National Weather Service said.
+Five to 9 inches of rain fell overnight and rain continued on Wednesday with a flash flood warning in effect until 10:30 p.m.
+CDT (0300 GMT) for parts of the region, the National Weather Service said.

-Flash flooding was possible from Grand Marais, in the far northeast corner of the state, southwest along the north shore of Lake Superior through Duluth.
+About 250 residents left 80 homes in Duluth’s Fond du Lac neighborhood, and 40 residents were cleared from the town of Thomson, about 18 miles southwest of Duluth.
+Two campgrounds also were evacuated.

-Police helped residents leave 40 to 50 homes in Duluth’s Fond du Lac neighborhood.
-About 18 miles southwest of Duluth, parts of the low-lying town of Thomson were also evacuated.
+No deaths or serious injuries were reported as a result of the heavy rains and flooding.

 Numerous roads in Duluth and the surrounding area were under water, and parts of area highways and Interstate 35 in Duluth were impassable.
-Officials warned residents that the standing water was likely unsanitary.
+Officials warned residents to stay off the roads, and said the standing water was likely unsanitary.

-Duluth Mayor Don Ness declared a state of emergency and the Red Cross opened emergency shelters in the area.
-Governor Mark Dayton declared a state of emergency in eight counties, which will allow the National Guard to be deployed if needed.
+Minnesota Governor Mark Dayton and Duluth Mayor Don Ness declared emergencies and the Red Cross opened shelters.
+The National Guard could be deployed if needed under Dayton’s order, and the governor planned to tour flooded areas on Thursday.

-No deaths or injuries as a result of the heavy rains and flooding were reported.
+The general cargo terminal at the Port of Duluth-Superior closed at midday on Wednesday due to concerns about the safety of crews getting to and leaving the facility, said Adele Yorde, public relations manager for the Duluth Seaway Port Authority.

 The Jay Cooke, Savanna Portage and Moose Lake state parks were closed until further notice because of the flooding, the state natural resources department said.